Grammar Quiz

 • Ask the teacher if she is at the office.

-• Tell us how you solve that.
+• Tell us how you solved that.

 Noun Clause as Object of a Preposition